Why a Healthy Ego Is A Good Thing [7 Benefits]

 Nature is nuanced, and whether it is good or bad depends on its balance and impact on one’s life.
 Here’s a breakdown:

-1. Self-Confidence: It is associated with self-confidence, essential for setting and achieving goals, engaging in social interactions, and overcoming challenges.
+1. Self-Confidence: It is associated with self-confidence, which is essential for setting and achieving goals, engaging in social interactions, and overcoming challenges.

 2. Resilience: It helps individuals bounce back from setbacks, viewing failures as opportunities for growth rather than insurmountable obstacles.